developer866/Skill-Mart/Readme.md

 ## 💡 Vision

-Artensian aims to empower local artisans by giving them a digital presence while helping users easily find reliable professionals.
-It’s about bridging trust, skill, and opportunity in one platform.
+Artensian aims to empower local artisans by giving them a <br> digital presence while helping users easily find reliable professionals. <br> It’s about bridging trust, skill, and opportunity in one platform.

 ```

 ---

-👉 Do you want me to also **write a shorter version** of the README (like a product pitch style) for GitHub front page, or keep it as a full developer-focused one?
 ```